sonelrubin/dynamics-365-contact-center/contact-center/implement/cc-troubleshooting-faqs.md

 ---
-title: Troubleshooting and FAQs #Required; page title displayed in search results.
-Don't enclose in quotation marks.
+title: Troubleshooting and FAQs
-description: Concept description #Required; article description that's displayed in search results.
-Don't enclose in quotation marks.
-Do end with a period. ms.date: 07/01/2024
+description: Learn about how to access the troubleshooting information and FAQ that you might have for Dynamics 365 Contact Center. ms.date: 07/01/2024
 author: neeranelli
 ms.author: nenellim